Identity Testing for Constant-Width, and Any-Order, Read-Once Oblivious Arithmetic Branching Programs: Any-order ROABP

+\begin{theorem} For the class of $n$-variate, individual-degree-$\degree$ polynomials computed by width-$w$ ROABPs in any order, one can construct a hitting set of size $(n \degree w)^{O(\log \log w)}$. \end{theorem}

-\paragraph{Concentration in Set-multilinear Circuits:} Similar to Theorem~\ref{thm:commROABPhs}, it would be interesting to achieve the same time complexity for set-multilinear circuits.
-Recall from Section~\ref{sec:setmulti} that a polynomial computed by a depth-$3$ set-multilinear circuit can be written as $(1,1, \dots, 1) \cdot D$, where $D = D_1(\x_1) D_2(\x_2) \cdots D_q(\x_q)$ is a product of linear polynomials over a commutative algebra.
-It is easy to see that the same arguments as for commutative ROABP work here.
-Hence, we get the following result analogous to Lemma~\ref{lem:ROABPconc}.
+\paragraph*{Concentration in Set-multilinear Circuits.} Similar to \expref{Theorem}{thm:commROABPhs}, it would be interesting to achieve the same size hitting set for set-multilinear circuits.
+Recall from \expref{Section}{sec:setmulti} that a polynomial computed by a depth-$3$ set-multilinear circuit can be written as $(1,1, \dots, 1) \cdot D$, where $D = D_1(\x_1) D_2(\x_2) \cdots D_q(\x_q)$ is a product of linear polynomials over a commutative algebra of dimension $k$.
+Here the partition $\x = \x_1 \cup \x_2 \cup \cdots \cup \x_q$ is unknown.
+Note that the polynomial $D$ can also be expressed as

+for any permutation $\sigma$ on $[q]$.
+Hence, one can follow the same arguments as for polynomials computed by ROABPs in any order to get concentration in set-multilinear circuits.
+Hence, we get the following result analogous to \expref{Lemma}{lem:ROABPconc}.

-\begin{corollary} Given $n,k$, one can compute an $n$-tuple $\f(t)$ with cost $(nk)^{O(\log \log k)}$ such that for any $n$-variate polynomial $C(\x)$ computed by a depth-$3$ set-multilinear circuit with top fan-in $k$, $C(\x + \f(t))$ is $O(\log k)$-concentrated. \end{corollary} However, it is not clear whether the second step of the hitting-set construction can be done for set-multilinear circuits, i.e., finding a better hitting-set by assuming that the polynomial is already concentrated (Lemma~\ref{lem:fss}).
+\begin{corollary} Given $n,k$, one can compute an $n$-tuple $\s(t_1,t_2)$ of degree $(nk)^{O(\log \log k)}$ such that for any $n$-variate polynomial $f(\x)$ computed by a depth-$3$ set-multilinear circuit with top fan-in $k$, the polynomial $f(\x + \s(t_1,t_2))$ is $O(\log k)$-concentrated. \end{corollary} However, it is not clear whether the second step of the hitting-set construction can be done for set-multilinear circuits, \ie, finding a better hitting set by assuming that the polynomial is already concentrated (\expref{Lemma}{lem:fss}).